Ten Facts About Lee's Headquarters at Gettysburg

 After Henry Moyer published his article in 1907, some historians chose to believe Moyer’s description of Lee’s headquarters, ignoring the numerous accounts, such as written accounts from Lee's staff members and Gettysburg residents, that name the Thompson House as Lee’s official headquarters.
 In 1919, the Gettysburg National Park Commission erected a marker that placed Lee’s headquarters across the street from the Thompson House.
 Inscribed on the marker is a quote from the Moyer article: “‘My headquarters were in tents in an apple orchard back of the Seminary along the Chambersburg Pike.’-Robert E. Lee.”
 This quote was fabricated by the War Department and was never actually spoken or written by Lee.
 Despite this marker's falsification, the National Park Service position is that Lee’s headquarters was established in a small tent on the south of the Chambersburg Pike, along with his staff and aides.

-Even though the house has been consistently referred to in first-hand accounts as Lee’s headquarters, and it was in the center of fierce fighting on July 1, the house has never been purchased by the Gettysburg Battlefield Memorial Association, the War Department, or the National Park Service.
-It was converted into General Lee’s Headquarters Museum in 1921, and remains privately owned today.
-As of June 2014, the house is adjacent to a restaurant and a hotel, which rents out the second floor of the Thompson House to hotel guests.
+Even though the house has been consistently referred to in first-hand accounts as Lee’s headquarters, and it was in the center of fierce fighting on July 1, the house was not purchased by the Gettysburg Battlefield Memorial Association, the War Department, or the National Park Service.
+It was converted into General Lee’s Headquarters Museum in 1921, and remained privately owned until 2015.